Martin Brown,

 Liquid Light Whisperer

-I’m Martin, a devoted analogue photographer with a passion for creating on film.
-I’ve documented atmospheric conventions and legendary movie figures, including Dario Argento, Craig Sheffer, Doug Bradley, and the cast of Hellraiser, Inception, A River Runs Through It and Wonder Woman.
-I’ve been a brand ambassador for Analogue Wonderland, a writer and photographer for Martial Arts Illustrated, and I regularly test and promote the latest film stocks, encouraging enthusiasts to explore the rich tapestry of film photography.
+My career has taken me from documenting conventions and film culture to photographing legendary movie figures including Dario Argento, Craig Sheffer, and the cast of Hellraiser, Inception, A River Runs Through It, James Bond, Watchmen, Star Trek: Beyond and Wonder Woman.
+I’ve been a brand ambassador for Analogue Wonderland, written and photographed for Martial Arts Illustrated, and tested many of the latest film stocks — sharing knowledge and encouraging others to explore the full richness of analogue photography.

 Ferrania P30 Film, D76 Process